cyberark/ansible-conjur-collection/README.md

 - `azure_client_id / AZURE_CLIENT_ID`: The Azure client ID for User Assigned Managed Identity (optional).

+- `conjur_http_proxy / CONJUR_HTTP_PROXY`: URL of an HTTP or HTTPS proxy to use for Conjur requests.
+Azure IMDS calls are not proxied.

 #### How Azure Authentication Works

 For Azure Authentication, the plugin uses Azure Instance Metadata Service (IMDS) to retrieve authentication tokens for Azure Managed Identity.
 This allows the plugin to authenticate workloads running in Azure dynamically, fetching the necessary secrets from Secrets Manager without needing static credentials.